Hyle-org/devhub-hyle/docs/developers/general-doc/anatomy-smart-contracts.md

 Smart Contracts in Hylé are identified by a zero knowledge proof scheme and a matching identifier.
 This tuple is required to verify proofs.

+### Cairo
+Cairo smart contracts will be identified by their Class Hash in the future

+### Noir

+Noir smart contracts are identified by they verifying key.

 #### Risc Zero

 Risc Zero smart contracts are identified by their `image ID`.
 Two identical programs will have identical image IDs.